uswds/uswds-site/pages/patterns/select-language/two-languages.md

 ### Usability guidance

 {:.usa-content-list}
-- **Ensure there’s enough color contrast** between the button, the text inside the button, and the site background to ensure readability.
+- **Ensure there’s enough color contrast** between the button, text, and icon inside the button, and the site background to ensure readability.

 ### Accessibility